OpenSUSE

-The initial release of the community project was a beta version of SUSE Linux 10.0.
+openSUSE (/ˌoʊpənˈsuːzə/) is a free and open-source Linux distribution developed by the openSUSE Project.
+It is offered in two main variations: Tumbleweed, an upstream rolling release distribution, and Leap, a stable release distribution which is sourced from SUSE Linux Enterprise.

+The openSUSE project is sponsored by SUSE of Germany; the company released the first version as SUSE Linux in 1994.
+Its development was opened up to the community in 2005, which marked the creation of openSUSE.
+The focus of the developers is on creating a stable and user-friendly RPM-based operating system with a large target group for workstations and servers.

-Additionally the project creates a variety of tools, such as YaST, Open Build Service, openQA, Snapper, Machinery, Portus, KIWI and OSEM.
+Additionally, the project creates a variety of related tools, such as YaST, Open Build Service, openQA, Snapper, Portus, KIWI, and OSEM.

 Product history

+SUSE Linux

-In the past, the SUSE Linux company had focused on releasing the SUSE Linux Personal and SUSE Linux Professional box sets which included extensive printed documentation that was available for sale in retail stores.
-The company's ability to sell an open source product was largely due to the closed-source development process used.
-Although SUSE Linux had always been free software product licensed with the GNU General Public License (GNU GPL), it was only freely possible to retrieve the source code of the next release 2 months after it was ready for purchase.
-SUSE Linux' strategy was to create a technically superior Linux distribution with the large number of employed engineers, that would make users willing to pay for their distribution in retail stores.
+In the past, the SUSE Linux company has focused on releasing the SUSE Linux Personal and SUSE Linux Professional box sets which included extensive printed documentation that was available for sale in retail stores.
+The company's ability to sell an open-source product was largely due to the closed-source development process used.
+Although SUSE Linux had always been a free software product licensed with the GNU General Public License (GNU GPL), it was only freely possible to retrieve the source code of the next release 2 months after it was ready for purchase.
+SUSE Linux' strategy was to create a technically superior Linux distribution with a large number of employed engineers, that would make users willing to pay for their distribution in retail stores.

+SUSE Linux is of German origin, its name being an acronym of "Software und System-Entwicklung" (software and systems development), and it was mainly developed in Europe.
+The first version appeared in early 1994, making SUSE one of the oldest existing commercial distributions.
+It is known for its YaST configuration tool.